tylerchg/Personal-Project/README.md

 Filtering and exploring datasets:
 - Descriptive statistical analysis.
 - Exploring leading economic indicators to analyze the overall strength of the U.S. economy.
+- Periods where inflation rates were less than or equal to 2%.
+- Sorting by unemployment rate to analyze any correlation with inflation.
 - Analyzing the importance of real interest rates during past recessions.
-- Periods where inflation was less than or equal to 2%.
-- Sorting by unemployment rate to analyze any correlation with inflation.
 - Exporting filtered data into a new csv file.
-- (Other questions to answer)
+- (Other Questions?)

 ## Data Visualization